Manhunt underway for ‘dangerous’ escaped Pennsylvania inmate with survivalist skills

 A manhunt was underway on Saturday for a “dangerous” inmate with survivalist skills who recently escaped from a prison in Pennsylvania, police said.

-Michael Burham, 34, was being held in the Warren County Jail — about 11 miles from the state’s northern border with southwest New York — on arson and burglary charges, and he is also a suspect in a homicide and rape case in Jamestown, NY, according to local authorities.
+Michael Burham, 34, was being held in the Warren County Jail — about 11 miles from the state’s northern border with southwest New York — on arson and burglary charges, and he is also a suspect in a homicide and rape case in Jamestown, New York, according to local authorities.

 Prison staff discovered he was missing from his cell early Friday morning,